jupyterhub/binderhub/README.md

    helm chart), select 'Docker' as the format, 'Standard' as the mode, 'Region' as the location and select the same region your kubernetes cluster is in.
 Hit "Create".

-7. Find the full path of the registry you just created, by opening it in the list and looking for the small 'copy' icon next to the name of the registry.
-If you hit it, it should copy something like `<region>-docker.pkg.dev/<project-name>/<registry-name>`.
+7. Find the full path of the repository you just created, by opening it in the list and looking for the small 'copy' icon next to the name of the repository.
+If you hit it, it should copy something like `<region>-docker.pkg.dev/<project-name>/<repository-name>`.
    Save this.

-8. Create a Google Cloud Service Account that has permissions to push to this registry ([via this URL] (https://console.cloud.google.com/iam-admin/serviceaccounts/create) - make sure you are in the correct project).
+8. Create a Google Cloud Service Account that has permissions to push to this repository ([via this URL] (https://console.cloud.google.com/iam-admin/serviceaccounts/create) - make sure you are in the correct project).
 Give it a name (same as the name you used for the helm chart, but with a '-pusher' suffix) and click 'Create and Continue'.